jelmerbe/ORF401/README.md

 # ORF401
-ORF401: class in e-commorce and sports analytics.
+ORF401: class in e-commerce and sports analytics.